mjordan/bagit_indexer/README.md

 ## Indexing Bags

-`bagit_indexer.php` extracts data from Bags and pushes it into Elasticsearch.
+`./index` extracts data from Bags and pushes it into Elasticsearch.

-Run `php bagit_indexer.php --help` to get help info:
+Run `./index --help` to get help info:

 ```
 --help